HOPLAB-LBP/hoplab-wiki/README.md

 - A GitHub account.
 - Be part of the `HOPLAB-LBP` organization.
-- If you plan on following the [Advanced Workflow](#how-to-contribute-advanced-workflow) (encouraged for more complex changes), also make sure that you have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), and git or GitHub Desktop installed.
+- If you plan on following the [Advanced Workflow](#how-to-contribute-advanced-workflow) (encouraged for more complex changes), also make sure that you have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or [GitHub Desktop](https://desktop.github.com/download/) (strongly encouraged) installed.

 ## Editing the Wiki